NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 ===================================

-OK button is on nav panel, called BX. (due to the nav. panel is really from the AJ) Nav. panel is located just next to data-panel.
+OK button is on nav panel, called BX. (due to the nav. panel is really from the AJ) Another button used on the nav. panel is L/WP.
+Nav. panel is located just next to data-panel.
 Notice the two lights with IN/OUT and POS/MSDA, those are buttons also.